noahehall/theBookOfNoah/linux/cmdline.md

         - negate an entire section of cmds based on an adress, an address pattern, or an address range
         - permitting you to perform a group of cmds only on a specific subset within the data stream
         - `[address]b [label]`
+          - address: determines whine line/lines of data trigger the branch command
+          - label: defines the location to branch to
+            - can be up to 7 chars in length
+            - if the label parameter is omitted, the branch command proceeds to the end of the script
       - deletion notes
         - using two text patterns
           - sed '/first/,/second/d' blah.txt